bruvellu/cephalic-furrow/3-text/furrow.md

 We find differences between the three mutants at the cellular level.
 In wildtype, the initiator cells undergo cell shortening and anisotropic apical constriction simultaneously [@Spencer2015-td] ({@fig:initiator}).
 In *prd* mutants, both processes are present but delayed in relation to sibling controls and wildtype embryos ({@fig:initiator}).
-In *btd* mutants, epithelial cells near the canonical cephalic furrow position undergo some degree of apical constriction ({@fig:initiator}A and {!@fig:vid-initiator}).
-This creates an indentation that resembles the early cephalic furrow ({@fig:initiator}B).
+In *btd* mutants, epithelial cells near the canonical cephalic furrow position undergo some degree of apical constriction ({@fig:initiator}b and {!@fig:vid-initiator}).
+This creates an indentation that resembles the early cephalic furrow ({@fig:initiator}a).
 This indentation, however, forms delayed and does not extend along the dorsoventral axis.
-In addition, the cells at the center of the indentation, in contrast to initiator cells, do not shorten along the apical-basal axis ({@fig:initiator}B).
-In *eve* mutants no apical constriction or indentation occurs ({@fig:initiator}A,B).
+In addition, the cells at the center of the indentation, in contrast to initiator cells, do not shorten along the apical-basal axis ({@fig:initiator}a).
+In *eve* mutants no apical constriction or indentation occurs ({@fig:initiator}a,b).
 This reveals that remnants of initiator cell behavior are present in *btd* mutants.
 In contrast, *eve* embryos show neither cell shortening nor apical constriction and the epithelium remains flat after gastrulation until the appearance of mitotic domains---groups of blastoderm cells that divide in synchrony in cleavage cycle 14 [@Foe1989-cw]---({@fig:initiator}).

 In embryos where the cephalic furrow fails to initiate (*i.e.*, *btd* and *eve* mutants), ectopic folds appear near the canonical site for cephalic furrow invagination ({@fig:ectopic}a,b,c, {!@fig:vid-lateral-btd}, {!@fig:vid-lateral-eve}).
 They appear 15 min after the cephalic furrow would have formed, when the germ band is extended around 35% of the egg length, and they disappear in about 20 min, quicker than the cephalic furrow which takes two hours to unfold ({@fig:ectopic}a,c,d, {@tbl:gbtime}).
 The penetrance of this phenotype is high (>93%).
-Nearly every *btd* and *eve* homozygote embryos show ectopic folds with an average of 2.0±1.0 and 1.8±0.6 folds per side, respectively, while sibling controls show a low (13%) frequency of ectopic folding with an average of 1.1±0.2 ({@tbl:stats}).
+Nearly every *btd* and *eve* homozygote embryos show one or more ectopic folds (2.0±1.0 and 1.8±0.6 folds per side, respectively ({@fig:ectopic}b, {@fig:features}a), while sibling controls show a low (13%) frequency of ectopic folding with an average of 1.1±0.2 ({@tbl:stats}).
 Ectopic folds have a wider and often asymmetric cleft, and lack wedge-shaped initiators and other stereotypic cell morphologies present in the cephalic furrow [@Spencer2015-td] ({@fig:ectopic}b, {!@fig:vid-profile-btd} and {!@fig:vid-profile-eve}).
 The position of ectopic folds also varies between individual mutant embryos.
-They can form anterior, posterior, or near the site of cephalic furrow formation ({@fig:ectopic}f, {!@fig:vid-dynamics-btd} and {!@fig:vid-variability-btd}) and show different formation kinetics with no obvious trend in angular direction over time ({@fig:ectopic-ext}c).
+They can form anterior, posterior, or near the site of cephalic furrow formation ({@fig:ectopic}f, {@fig:features}b, {!@fig:vid-dynamics-btd} and {!@fig:vid-variability-btd}) and show different formation kinetics with no obvious trend in angular direction over time ({@fig:features}a).
-Ectopic folds have an area 50% smaller and a depth 25% shallower when compared to the cephalic furrow ({@fig:ectopic}g,h and {@fig:ectopic-ext}d).
+Ectopic folds have an area 50% smaller and a depth 25% shallower when compared to the cephalic furrow ({@fig:ectopic}g,h and {@fig:features}d).
 While the incidence of ectopic folds in sibling controls is low, wildtype embryos show a relatively high frequency of embryos with ectopic folds (80%) ({@tbl:stats}).
-These, however, only appear anterior or posterior to the cephalic furrow and their folded area is smaller compared to the ectopic folds in cephalic furrow mutants ({@fig:ectopic-ext}e).
+These, however, only appear anterior or posterior to the cephalic furrow and their folded area is smaller compared to the ectopic folds in cephalic furrow mutants ({@fig:features}e).
 Our data corroborate previous observations of a late fold appearing in cephalic furrow mutants [@Vincent1997-fa; @Eritano2020-mi] and suggest that the formation of ectopic folds is a phenotype causally linked to the absence of the cephalic furrow and that they form via different mechanisms.

 <!--Location and timing of ectopic folding correlates with mitotic domains-->